What is the deadly coronavirus illness now blamed for 17 deaths in China?

 Where is it?

-While the virus originated in China, cases have also been reported in Thailand, Taiwan, Japan, South Korea, and now the United States.
+While the virus originated in China, cases have also been reported in Thailand, Taiwan, Japan, South Korea, the U.S. and Singapore.
 All the deaths have been in China.

 How is it transmitted?